kitnato/neverquest/src/data/manual.md

 ##### Static trinkets

 These provide a permanent effect of some sort while they are carried in the inventory.
-If they are sold or lost, the effect goes with it.
+If one is sold or lost, the effect disappears alongside it.

 ##### Usable trinkets

+In addition to potentially providing a [static](#static-trinkets) effect, these trinkets also allow direct interaction, usually granting a new action.

+##### Infusable trinkets

-In addition to maybe providing a [static](#static-trinkets) effect, these trinkets also allow direct interaction, usually granting a new action.
-Some of these trinkets are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect.
+Some of usable trinkets are infusable, meaning they allow [essence](#essence) to be spent on them to upgrade their effect.

 ### Consumables